 Engineering options at Hopkins

-Hopkins undergraduates have access to world-renowned faculty and state-of-the-art facilities designed for collaboration across disciplines.
+Hopkins undergraduates have access to world-renowned faculty and resources designed for collaboration across disciplines.
 Many classes are also cross-registered between departments and schools, facilitating a truly interdisciplinary learning environment.

 Students choose from a variety of programs that allow them to do groundbreaking research and solve real-life problems.
 Below are some options for students who want to connect their engineering and natural science interests with related fields like medicine and biotechnology.

 The chemical and biomolecular engineering major is dedicated to the essential chemical and biomolecular engineering paradigms of transport, kinetics, and thermodynamics essential to solving complex engineering problems.
 Students can also pursue one of two concentrations:

 - Interfaces and nanotechnology: For students who are interested in nanomaterials, surface science, self-assembly, and applications of these subjects.